rjsalvadorr/portfolio-v6/content/page/cv/index.md

 Toronto, Canada
 Skills — Vocal and choral musicianship, Gregorian chant, Latin language_

-- Serving my community by reconnecting parishioners with ancient Catholic musical traditions.
+- Serving my community by reconnecting parishioners with ancient Catholic liturgies and hymns.
 - Duties involve singing with the choir at masses, leading chants during communal prayer, etc.

 ## About Me